humberto-ortiz/megaprobe-lab/content/orosado.md

 # Weekly UPDATES

+**<h3> WEEK 13: Abr8 - Abr12</h3>**

+This week i finished the manpage for the project.
+Some commands arrent specified in the official documentation so you'll see some commands followed solely by ?? .

+Also, most commands dont have examples included.
+During my stay at the lab I will try to add as many as I can understand.
+If you clone the project, you can tweak it yourself and add examples if you want to contribute.
+Remember that READMES, documentation, & HowTo's arrent a developers favorite passtimes.
+We mostly develop, make code work, make code better and then ugh need to document.
+Contributing even as little as correcting grammar can take a load off of a developer or dev teams back.

+UPDATE: The new README is almost done.
+Hopefully my work is clear and removes all questions
+        from the road of a user.

+UPDATE: I had some troubles running the kevlar Snakemake workflow on my regular laptop(old boi)
+        so I have to test it on my mac.

+[Pull here](https://github.com/afrotonder/kevlar) to get kevlar with a complete man page and a new README.

 **<h3> WEEK 12: Abr1 - Abr5</h3>**

 Got the manpage for kevlar setup.
 Once the development environment has been setup,